PARTICIPANT REQUIREMENTS & RESTRICTIONS

 - Independence: Participants must be able to perform tour activities independent of an aid or parent.

-The Treetop Obstacle Course / Treetop Adventure Course require participants to step, balance, jump, swing, and pull themselves up or along elements.
+The Treetop Obstacle Course requires participants to step, balance, jump, swing, and pull themselves up or along elements.
 Participants engaging in these activities should be prepared for a physical challenge.

 - Minimum Height: 54 inches standing with both feet flat on the ground; Participants that do not stand 54 inches in height may participant in the ArbroTrek Junior and Climbing Adventure Areas Only.